Prenatal Yoga & Birth Prep Class

 • Making Room for Baby & Mom in Pregnancy and Birth

-Our modern world and all it’s a convenience hinder our body when it prepares for childbirth.
+Our modern world and its convenience hinder our body when it prepares for childbirth.
 Learn how to work with your pelvis and baby.
 Open up and create space in your body to help relieve pressure, aches and pains.
-A variety of techniques & wise woman knowledge will be shared with you.
+Jenel, the instructor, will share a variety of techniques & wise woman knowledge with you.

 This Class Is Designed For Expecting Mothers

-An opportunity to learn about what to expect during pregnancy, in childbirth and the beginning of parenthood.
-A skilled instructor will offer a sequence of poses that will meet all your needs.
-Regardless of which stage of pregnancy you are in, prenatal movement poses target the back, hips, pelvic floor, diaphragm, inner legs, as a growing belly and shifting center of gravity.
+Shapeshift is an opportunity to learn what to expect during pregnancy, childbirth, and the beginning of parenthood.
+A skilled instructor will offer a sequence of poses to meet all your needs.
+Regardless of which stage of pregnancy you are in, prenatal movement poses target the back, hips, pelvic floor, diaphragm, and inner legs, as a growing belly and shifting center of gravity.

 Prepare your body and your mind for birth.
 Discover a set of explorations you can use to bring your baby into this world safely and effectively.

-Remove the FEAR of birth by asking questions and getting the answers you need.
+Remove the FEAR of birth by asking questions and getting your needed answers.

 Prenatal yoga classes generally offer gentler, less strenuous sequences of poses and a greater use of props to support the body in poses.
 Your teacher may offer a number of variations and use props (belts, bolsters, blocks, or chairs) to make poses comfortable and available to you during each stage of your pregnancy; you may also use more props as your baby grows.